jay789-code-pixel/digital-literacy-project/task 4/task4.md

 Dear Ms. Mehta,

-I'm Jay Verma, a third-year CSE student (AI & ML) from VIT Bhopal with a CGPA of 8.7.
+I'm Jay Dholakia, a CSE student (AI & ML) from VIT Bhopal.
 I came across TechAxis's internship opening on our college portal and would love to apply.

 I've worked on projects in machine learning and data analysis, and I'm comfortable with Python and PyTorch.
 I'm genuinely interested in the kind of work TechAxis does, especially in AI-based products.